NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsM.clean.rst

-Due to the fact that MIDINET Networks can be run on computers alongside SERNET Networks and even QNET Networks, it may be necessary to alter the identification letter used to access facilties on other computers in the Network.
+Due to the fact that MIDINET Networks can be run on computers alongside SERNET Networks and even QNET Networks, it may be necessary to alter the identification letter used to access facilities on other computers in the Network.
 The default letter id is n (as with FSERVE), but this can be set to any other single letter by using this command.
 However, you should avoid letters which already appear as the first letter in another